[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 Remember that this is focusing purely on the organic post, so I won’t have access to that data within the ad reports.
 I need to instead focus on Google Analytics (with help from my URL tagging), but the conversions reported will not include those return visitors.

 Determining Values of Actions

 First, it’s important to remember that you need to determine what is valuable to you.
-I focus on specific actions — particularly those actions that are my campaign objectives.
+I focus on specific actions — particularly those actions that are my The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery..
 As a result, I do not assign substantive value to reach, comments, post likes or shares.

 That doesn’t mean that the actions I value are the only ones.
 It all depends on the goals of your business.

-For the post in my experiment, the primary two actions I can measure are link clicks and page likes.
+For the post in my experiment, the primary two actions I can measure are The link click metric measures all clicks on links that drive users to properties on and off of Facebook. and page likes.
 We know that these things happen from a link share.